mrminhaz87/Railway-IT-OT-Demo/attack/Readme.md

 ##### Attack Step1

+**Insert backdoor trojan to a node in IT-network via phishing email**

 The attacker uses one normal user/staff (Alice)'s laptop to send a phishing email (contents a fake IT support application form with a file download link)  to the IT management team.

 ##### Attack Step2

+**Scan the IT-network to find the information to hack into the SCADA network**

 A remiss IT-service-support engineer Bob opened the phishing email, clicked the link and downloaded the backdoor trojan program.
 When the trojan is active, it changes Bob's laptop's remote login configuration, so the attacker is able to remotely check Bob's browser history,  cookies, commands history.
 After analyzed Bob's history and log, the attacking is able to access some company's credentials document and internal system operating manuals in the production management workstation.